vsbron/react2024-modern-chat-app/README.md

 - Settings menu with profile customizations;
 - In the Add Users feature, users can be found by their username or email;
 - Users cannot add themselves or others who are already in their chat list;
+- Color scheme selector at the bottom of Settings menu;
 - If a user has blocked the current user, their name and avatar are still visible;
 - When a chat is open, an "X" icon allows users to close it and return to the start section;
 - The Add User and Emoji modals now close when clicking outside or pressing the Esc key;